New Zealand work visas: Explore your options

 Each of these visas has specific requirements, and some offer residence or a pathway to residence to successful applicants.

-Just before we tell you how to do that, let’s have a quick look at the different New Zealand work visas.
+To determine for which visa you qualify, you must complete an immigration assessment with a licensed advisor.
+Before we tell you how to do that, let’s look at the different New Zealand work visas.